Updated: May 12, 2026

 Can you still get permanent residency after five years?

 Yes.
 It is important to distinguish between permanent residency (PR) and citizenship.
-Even if the citizenship requirement increases to ten years, you are still eligible to apply for permanent residency after five years of legal residence, provided you meet the A2 language requirement and maintain a clean criminal record.
+Even if the citizenship requirement increases to 10 years, you are still eligible to apply for permanent residency after 5 years of legal residence, provided you meet the A2 language requirement and maintain a clean criminal record.
 Residency options include the Golden Visa, D7 Visa, and Portugal D2 Visa, amongst others.
 To obtain citizenship, you need an upper beginner-level proficiency in the Portuguese language.

 Important Strategy for Families